hzeller/bant/README.md

 (but of course there might be other bazel rules beside obvious genrules that create artifacts, so global `bazel build ...` will catch these as well)

-Given that `bazel` adapts the visible external projecgts depending on what targets are used, it might be worthwhile running a bazel build that needs all of them, e.g. `bazel test ...`
+Given that `bazel` adapts the visible external projects depending on what targets are used, it might be worthwhile running a bazel build that needs all of them, e.g. `bazel test ...`